MicrosoftDocs/defender-docs/exposure-management/critical-asset-management.md

 :::image type="content" source="./media/critical-asset-management/device-inventory-criticality-level.png" alt-text="Screenshot of the Device inventory window.
 The image includes an emphasis on the criticality level section.":::

-In another example, on the [attack surface map](enterprise-exposure-map.md), as you look for exposure to threats and identify choke points, the halo color surrounding the asset icon and the crown indicator visually indicate the high criticality level.
+In another example, on the [attack surface map](enterprise-exposure-map.md), as you look for exposure to threats and identify choke points, the halo color surrounding the asset icon, and the crown indicator, visually indicate the high criticality level.

 :::image type="content" source="./media/critical-asset-management/attack-surface-exposure-map.png" alt-text="Screenshot of an asset viewed in the exposure map in the context of other connections.
 Two devices on the map show high critical levels.":::